JuliaEarth/GeoStats.jl/docs/src/index.md

 geostatisticians around the globe and to standardize this incredible science.
 If you would like to help support the project, please [star the repository on GitHub](https://github.com/JuliaEarth/GeoStats.jl) and share it with your colleagues.
-If you are a developer, please check the developer guide.
+If you would like to extend the framework with new geostatistical solvers, please check the [Developer guide](devbasics.md).

 ## Installation